 - The duration of each Biennial Congress shall be at least two

-- A Full Meeting of the General Assembly shall be held during the Biennial Congress to vote and transact such business as may come before it.
-All Fellows, Honorary Fellows, and Retired Fellows may attend and vote.
+- A Full Meeting of the General Assembly shall be held during the Biennial Congress to vote and transact such business as may come before All Fellows, Honorary Fellows, and Retired Fellows may attend and vote.
 Honorary Members may attend but shall not vote, and shall not count towards the quorum requirement.

 Certificate of Membership